 Harnessing the stable metagenomic function of the microbiome is the next frontier in animal science.
 Rather that changing the musicians, our goal is to tune the music.
 Our search is not for new organisms or food to nourish existing organisms, but a conductor – a maestro that directs microbiome function to benefit the health and productivity of the animal, the environment and our customers.

-Maria Walsh is Head of Animal Nutrition and Health Swine Marketing, Global.
+Maria Walsh is Global Swine Marketing Director.
 Maria is an Irish national with a PhD in Animal Science from Purdue University in West Lafayette, Indiana, USA.
 She has more than 15 years of experience as a scientist and researcher.
 She joined DSM in 2018 as a Senior Scientist, and has managed the swine innovation pipeline for the Animal Nutrition and Health business, including new product development and application solutions from ideation to commercialization.

 We detected that you are visitng this page from United States.
 Therefore we are redirecting you to the localized version.